Failing to support a baby’s head can lead to neck strain, unsafe positioning, or serious injury if the baby is dropped or moved abruptly.

 When should caregivers start supporting a baby’s head?

 Caregivers should start supporting a baby’s head immediately after birth.
-Newborns have underdeveloped neck muscles and require constant support until they are about three to four months old when they begin to gain control over their heads.
+Newborns have underdeveloped neck muscles and require consistent support during lifting, carrying, and position changes until they gain stronger head control over the next few months.

-Consistent support during this period is vital for preventing injuries and promoting healthy development.
+Consistent support during this period is vital for preventing strain and promoting safe, comfortable development.

 The Bottom Line – What Happens If You Don’t Support Baby’s Head?

-Always remember—supporting an infant’s delicate frame isn’t just about physical health—it also strengthens emotional bonds between parent & child!
-So prioritize those gentle holds & secure grips; every moment counts toward building brighter futures together!
+Always remember—supporting an infant’s delicate frame isn’t just about physical health.
+It also strengthens emotional bonds between parent and child.
+So prioritize those gentle holds, steady movements, and secure grips; every moment counts toward helping your baby feel safe and cared for.

-In conclusion: Understanding “What Happens If You Don’t Support Baby’s Head?” empowers families everywhere!
-Prioritize education surrounding safe practices today—because every little effort contributes toward healthier tomorrow!
+In conclusion: Understanding “What Happens If You Don’t Support Baby’s Head?” empowers families everywhere.
+Prioritize education surrounding safe practices today—because every little effort contributes toward a healthier tomorrow.